Shahupdates/PracticePythonProblems/README.md

 ![image](https://github.com/Shahupdates/PracticePythonProblems/assets/120000782/11e1c8d3-0f16-4318-b266-9f5500bbfab7)

+# Practice Python Problems

 Welcome to the Practice Python Problems repository!
 This repository is dedicated to providing a collection of Python problems suitable for beginners or those looking to improve their Python skills.
-The problems included here range from being designed to be simpler than even the easiest problems found on platforms like LeetCode, to medium level problems, to hard level problems, then to problems even the most advanced leetcoder would have to think twice when completing.

-## How to Use

-Each problem is organized in its own directory within this repository.
-Inside each problem directory, you will find a `README.md` file that describes the problem and provides instructions.
-Additionally, you will find a Python file (`problem.py`) that contains a template for the problem solution.
-Your task is to complete the solution in the `problem.py` file according to the given instructions.

-To get started, follow these steps:

-1. Clone the repository to your local machine using the following command: ``` git clone https://github.com/Shahupdates/PracticePythonProblems ```
-2. Navigate to the specific problem directory that you want to work on: ``` cd PracticePythonProblems ```

-3. Read the problem description and instructions provided in the `README.md` file.

-4. Open the `problem.py` file in your preferred Python editor or IDE.

-5. Implement your solution within the designated code area.
-You can also add additional functions or helper classes as needed.

-6. Test your solution using sample inputs provided in the problem description, or create your own test cases to verify its correctness.

-7. Once you are satisfied with your solution, you can submit a pull request to the main repository if you would like to contribute your solution or discuss it with others.

-# Easy Problems
+The problems included here range from being designed to be simpler than even the easiest problems found on platforms like LeetCode, to medium level problems, to hard level problems, and then to problems that even the most advanced leetcoder would have to think twice when completing.

+## How to Use the Repository

+### File Structure

+The repository is organized into different difficulty levels: easy, medium, hard, and extreme.
+Each difficulty level has a corresponding folder containing the Python problem files.

+- `easy`: Contains easy-level Python problem files.
+- `medium`: Contains medium-level Python problem files.
+- `hard`: Contains hard-level Python problem files.
+- `extreme`: Contains extreme-level Python problem files.

+### Running the Flask Application

+The `app.py` file in the root directory of the repository contains a Flask application that serves the problem files and an index.html file.
+The problem files can be accessed through the URL route `/difficulty/problem<number>.py`, where `difficulty` is one of the difficulty levels (easy, medium, hard, extreme), and `number` is the problem number.

+To run the Flask application, follow these steps:

+1. Install Flask if you haven't already.
+You can install Flask by running `pip install flask` in your terminal.

+2. Open a terminal or command prompt and navigate to the root directory of the repository.

+3. Run the following command to start the Flask application: ``` python app.py ```

+The Flask application will start running on `http://localhost:5000`.

+### Accessing the Problem Files

+Once the Flask application is running, you can access the problem files by opening a web browser and navigating to `http://localhost:5000/difficulty/problem<number>.py`, where `difficulty` is one of the difficulty levels (easy, medium, hard, extreme), and `number` is the problem number.

+For example, to access the second problem in the easy difficulty level, you would navigate to `http://localhost:5000/easy/problem2.py`.

+### Viewing the Problem List

+The `index.html` file in the root directory of the repository contains a table that lists all the problems in the repository.
+Each problem is represented by a clickable cell in the table.

+To view the problem list, open a web browser and navigate to `http://localhost:5000` (when the Flask application is running).

+Clicking on a problem cell will open a popup displaying the code for that problem.

+## Problem List

+Here is the list of the 80 problems available in this repository:

+Easy Problems
+1. Sum of Two Numbers
+2. Reverse a String
+3. Count Vowels in a String
+4. Check if a Number is Even or Odd
+5. Calculate the Factorial of a Number
+6. Check if a String is Palindrome
+7. Find the Maximum Number in a List
+8. Check if a Year is a Leap Year
+9. Calculate the Average of a List of Numbers
+10. Find the Square Root of a Number
+11. Generate Fibonacci Series
+12. Check if a Number is Prime
+13. Calculate the Power of a Number
+14. Check if a String is a Pangram
+15. Count Words in a String
+16. Find the Smallest Number in a List
+17. Check if a String is a Palindrome Number
+18. Calculate the Sum of Digits in a Number
+19. Reverse a List
+20. Count the Occurrences of an Element in a List

+Medium Problems
+21. Validate Email Address
+22. Find the Second Largest Number in a List
+23. Find Common Elements in Lists
+24. Reverse a Sentence
+25. Check if a Number is a Perfect Square
+26. Find the Union of Two Lists
+27. Find the Longest Word in a Sentence
+28. Convert Decimal to Binary
+29. Find the Common Characters in Strings
+30. Count Words in a Text File
+31. Find the Mode of a List
+32. Reverse the Order of Words in a Sentence
+33. Calculate the Factorial of a Large Number
+34. Find the Median of a List
+35. Remove Duplicates from a List
+36. Check if a Number is a Perfect Number
+37. Count the Occurrences of Each Element in a List
+38. Generate Random Password
+39. Find the Difference between Two Lists
+40. Find the Largest Prime Factor of a Number

+Hard Problems
+41. Check if a Number is a Strong Number
+42. Find the Prime Factors of a Number
+43. Sort a List of Strings by Length
+44. Find the GCD of Two Numbers
+45. Generate the nth Fibonacci Number
+46. Reverse a Number
+47. Count the Palindrome Substrings in a String
+48. Calculate the Power Set of a Set
+49. Implement a Binary Search Algorithm
+50. Implement Bubble Sort
+51. Find the Longest Increasing Subsequence
+52. Check if a String is a Valid Parenthesis Expression
+53. Calculate the Area of a Polygon
+54. Find the Smallest Missing Positive Integer
+55. Reverse Words in a Sentence
+56. Find the Intersection of Two Sets
+57. Check if a String is an Anagram
+58. Calculate the Maximum Subarray Sum
+59. Find the Kth Smallest Element in a List
+60. Calculate the Edit Distance between Two Strings

+Extreme Problems
+61. Find the Longest Common Subsequence
+62. Find the Longest Palindromic Substring
+63. Calculate the Minimum Cost Path in a Matrix
+64. Find the Number of Islands
+65. Find the Longest Increasing Path in a Matrix
+66. Find the Number of Islands II
+67. Find the Maximum XOR of Two Numbers in an Array
+68. Count the Number of Valid Sudoku Boards
+69. Find the Kth Largest Element in an Array
+70. Find the Median of Two Sorted Arrays
+71. Implement a Stack using Queues
+72. Count the Number of Submatrices Summing to Target
+73. Find the K Closest Points to the Origin
+74. Check if a Binary Tree is Balanced
+75. Serialize and Deserialize a Binary Tree
+76. Find the Longest Increasing Subsequence
+77. Calculate the Minimum Window Substring
+78. Find the Duplicate Number
+79. Find the First Missing Positive
+80. Find the Celebrity

+## Contributing

+If you would like to contribute to this repository, you can do so by adding new problems or improving the existing ones.
+To contribute, follow these steps:

+1. Fork the repository on GitHub.

+2. Create a new branch for your changes.

+3. Add your new problems or make improvements to the existing ones.

+4. Commit and push your changes to your forked repository.

+5. Submit a pull request, describing your changes and why they should be merged.

+## License

+The Practice Python Problems repository is licensed under the [MIT License](LICENSE).

+Feel free to use, modify, and distribute the problem files for personal or educational purposes.

+## Full problem list with descriptions
+Here is the list of the 80 problems available in this repository:

+Easy Problems
 Problem 1: Sum of Two Numbers
 Problem Description: Write a program that takes two numbers as input and prints their sum.
 Solution (problem1.py):